 Nurses often work long, odd hours, which can be hard on the body.
-Unfortunately, nurses are frequently exposed to bacteria, viruses and other pathogens while working with patients.
+Unfortunately, nurses are frequently exposed to bacteria, viruses, and other pathogens while working with patients.
 Reports indicate that Reiki may potentially boost the immune system, due to a relaxation response, which may prevent nurses from getting sick as often or being vulnerable to infections.

 Reiki provides a sense of control.

 Although nurses often have the opportunity to assume leadership positions, they often feel as though their life is not entirely in their own control.
-They may not be able to set their own schedules, decide what tasks they will take on or make other important decisions that impact their lives on a daily basis.
-When a nurse engages in Reiki sessions, however, he or she is taking control over his or her own body, mind and health.
+They may not be able to set their own schedules, decide what tasks they will take on, or make other important decisions that impact their lives on a daily basis.
+When a nurse engages in Reiki sessions, however, he or she is taking control over his or her own body, mind, and health.
 This can restore a sense of control, thus improving self-esteem and quality of life.

 A recent research study explored the relationship between Reiki and nurses suffering from burnout syndrome.
-During the study, researchers examined the effects of Reiki sessions on certain physical indicators, such as blood pressure, α-amylase and secretory immunoglobulin A. The study included eighteen nurses, all of whom were diagnosed with burnout syndrome.
+During the study, researchers examined the effects of Reiki sessions on certain physical indicators, such as blood pressure, α-amylase, and secretory immunoglobulin A. The study included eighteen nurses, all of whom were diagnosed with burnout syndrome.
 When the study was complete, researchers analyzed the results and determined that nurses who participated in regular Reiki sessions experienced a significant improvement in diastolic blood pressure and secretory immunoglobulin A.

 Based on both research and anecdotal reports, it seems that Reiki could be beneficial to nurses in multiple ways.
 Nurses who are already stressed and dealing with burnout syndrome may experience a reduction in anxiety after participating in Reiki sessions, which may help them to deal with their stress more effectively and enjoy a richer, more productive life.
 Likewise, even nurses who are only mildly stressed and/or experiencing no complications of work-related stress may experience benefits from this treatment.
-In fact, it is possible that nurses who engage in Reiki before they begin experiencing the symptoms of burnout syndrome may be able prevent this syndrome from ever occurring and/or reduce its severity.
-Furthermore, Reiki has been shown to produce other benefits, including an increased sense of balance, improved feelings of control and more, all of which may be helpful to individuals working in the field of nursing.
+In fact, it is possible that nurses who engage in Reiki before they begin experiencing the symptoms of burnout syndrome may be able to prevent this syndrome from ever occurring and/or reduce its severity.
+Furthermore, Reiki has been shown to produce other benefits, including an increased sense of balance, improved feelings of control, and more, all of which may be helpful to individuals working in the field of nursing.

 Nonetheless, nurses should keep in mind that Reiki is not the only effective method of reducing stress.
-Nurses can also lower their stress levels and reduce anxiety by spending time with friends and families, engaging in regular exercise and participating in enjoyable activities and hobbies.
+Nurses can also lower their stress levels and reduce anxiety by spending time with friends and families, engaging in regular exercise, and participating in enjoyable activities and hobbies.
 For best results, nurses should combine Reiki sessions with other methods of relaxation.
-Nurses who are experiencing severe anxiety, depression or other such symptoms should also talk to a qualified physician and/or licensed therapist.
+Nurses who are experiencing severe anxiety, depression, or other such symptoms should also talk to a qualified physician and/or licensed therapist.